 Simply add two tablespoons of apple cider vinegar to your Spaniel's food or water bowl (or one tablespoon in each).

-Alternatively, you can use it to bath your dog with.
-Make up a solution of 1 part apple cider vinegar, 3 parts water, and a small squirt of baby shampoo.
-Wet your dog thoroughly and then rub this mixture into his coat and lather well.
+Make up a solution of 1 part vinegar, 3 parts water, and a small squirt of baby shampoo.
+Wet your dog thoroughly, rub this mixture into his coat and lather well.

 Just make sure you get the solution in all the usual hiding places.